mosip/mosip-infra/deployment/v3/utils/httpbin/README.md

 # httpbin

-This a utility docker that returns the http headers received inside the cluster.
-May be used  for generall debugging of connections.
+This utility docker returns http headers received inside the cluster.
+You may use it for general debugging - to check ingress, headers etc.

 Install:
 ```